 Engagement between those involved is needed to keep the training active and lively.
-Have more question and answer sessions.
+Have more question-and-answer sessions.
 Actively ask questions or direct questions to participants.
-Don’t always expect a raise of hand.
+Don’t always expect a raise of a hand.

 Benefits and Drawbacks of Online Training

-There are many benefits in doing training online.
+There are many benefits to doing training online.
 It can provide a level of flexibility and accessibility that conventional training lacks.
 Here are a few of the benefits of online training.

 Online training needs to be short and on point.
-By using a variety of online training methods, like pre-recorded videos and microlearning sessions, participants can learn a lot in a short period of time.
+By using a variety of online training methods, like pre-recorded videos and microlearning sessions, participants can learn a lot in a short period.

 It allows more flexibility for participants.
 This is especially true if your training involves self-paced learning.
 Many prefer this method of training to save time and be able to focus on other important activities or even other aspects of their lives.

 Training online allows participants to easily access training materials.
-Downloadable PDF guides can be shared to trainees.
-Video transcripts can be viewed to help with note taking.
+Downloadable PDF guides can be shared with trainees.
+Video transcripts can be viewed to help with note-taking.
 Presentations and pre-recorded videos can be replayed.
 Even recordings of webinars can be made available.

-By having a platform for learning, participants can also expand their network and connect with one another.
-It retains the social aspect in learning as seen in classroom environments.
+By having a platform for learning, participants can also expand their network and connect.
+It retains the social aspect of learning as seen in classroom environments.

 Having the training online can also open the opportunity to invite experts or industry leaders from around the world.
 Guest speakers can present in your training without thinking about travel arrangements or accommodations.
 Set a schedule and settle time zone differences, then have a video conference with all your participants.

-Online training saves a lot of money for both the parties: the trainer and the trainee.
-Money and time spent commuting to training venues is essentially non-existent.
+Online training saves a lot of money for both parties: the trainer and the trainee.
+Money and time spent commuting to training venues are essentially non-existent.

 The money saved could be used to invest in learning management systems to maximize the online training experience.